mitre/hvac-sim/Archive/Level_1/README.md

 # Level 1

 BACnet/IP device simulator built with BACpypes.
-It represents a generic building automation device that can be discovered over the network by MITRE Caldera for OT (using the BACnet plugin).
+It represents a generic building automation device that can be discovered over the network by Caldera for OT (using the BACnet plugin).

 The simulator reads configuration values (device name, IP address, etc) from an INI file and binds them to an IP interface (e.g., 192.168.x.x/24).
 Once a Caldera agent is created and an operation with a discovery command such as Who-Is (`.\bacwi`) is executed, the simulator responds accordingly.